wrljet/hercules-helper/README.md

   -h,  --help         print this help
   -t,  --trace        print every command (set -x)
   -v,  --verbose      print lots of messages
+       --version      prints version info and exits
+       --flavor=      specify major flavor: aethra, sdl-hyperion, etc.
+       --beeps        beep at each prompt
   -p,  --prompts      print a prompt before each major step
-       --flavor=      specify major flavor: aethra, sdl-hyperion
        --config=FILE  specify config file containing options -s,  --sudo         use \'sudo\' for installing
-  -a,  --auto         run everything, with --verbose and --prompts,
-                      and creating a full log file
-       --homebrew     assume Homebrew package manager on MacOS --macports     assume MacPorts package manager on MacOS
+       --askpass      use \'sudo -A\' askpass helper -a,  --auto         run everything, with --verbose (but not --prompts), and create a full log file (this is the default) --homebrew     assume Homebrew package manager on MacOS --macports     assume MacPorts package manager on MacOS --force-pi     process for a Raspberry Pi (even if not auto-detected) --prefix       installation dir prefix for configure

 Sub-functions (in order of operation):
        --detect-only  run detection only and exit
        --no-packages  skip installing required packages
-       --no-rexx      skip building Regina REXX
-       --no-gitclone  skip \'git clone\' steps
+       --no-rexx      skip building Regina REXX, and no REXX support in Hercules --no-gitclone  skip \'git clone\' steps
        --no-bldlvlck  skip \'util/bldlvlck\' steps
        --no-extpkgs   skip building Hercules external packages
+       --autogen      run \'autoreconf\' and \'autogen\'
        --no-autogen   skip running \'autogen\'
        --no-configure skip running \'configure\'
        --no-clean     skip running \'make clean\'